fplab/ui-for-pl/src/educational-technology.rst

     :filter: key == 'wyeth2001electronic'

   Electronic blocks are physical blocks that are designed for young children to familiarize themselves with concepts related to programming (like input and output).
   There are three types of blocks, sensor (e.g. sound), logic (e.g. not), and action (e.g. light that turns on and off), that can be combined to form stacks.
-The researchers ran a study with a class of preschoolers.
+Researchers ran a study with a class of preschoolers.
 They found that in general the kids seemed to have fun with the blocks.
 The children had a hard time understanding the logic blocks, but were in general able to understand the sensor and action blocks.
 The preschoolers had an easier time building complexity between interactions of two stacks as opposed to within a single stack.